CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

 7) INSTALL VSCODE
 Download the .deb file for 'ARM64'.

-When downloaded, click on it and in the next window, press "install".
-After it has installed, VsCode can be accessed in the "programming" section (bottom left icon).
-Right click VsCode icon and add it to your desktop for easy access
+When downloaded, click on it, and in the next window, press "install".
+After it has installed, VsCode can be accessed in the "programming" section when you press the bottom left icon (like START in Windows!).
+Right click the VsCode icon and Select "add to desktop" for easy access
   - https://code.visualstudio.com/download

 8) INSTALL PIP3
 Execute the following command in a terminal
   - sudo apt-get -y install python3-pip